SAFETY, LIABILITY AND PADDLING ETIQUETTE

-Remember that there are inherent risks in the sport of paddling, including injury and death, that you assume when you engage in this rapidly growing pastime.
+Remember that there are inherent risks in the sport of paddling, including injury, death, and even contracting serious illness from waterborne pathogens, that you assume when you engage in this rapidly growing pastime.
 Conditions that may be encountered include, but are not limited to: busy road traffic at some access sites; steep and/or slippery banks at access points and portages; absence of defined and/or maintained paths to river edge; rocks and/or concrete rip-rap, especially near bridges and access sites; exposed logs, fallen trees, and other obstacles that may require maneuvering or carrying around, over, or under; deep holes and undercut banks greater than 6 feet in depth; high water levels; fast currents; and fallen trees that completely block the river necessitating a portage.

 ALWAYS wear an approved flotation device.
 You can drown in even shallow water if you slip on a log and hit your head.
 In addition, the current on the river can be deceptively strong and pull you under fallen trees.

 The recommendations as to Beginner, Intermediate, and Advanced skill levels are advisory only and are simply an estimate of paddling skills required for canoes and kayaks at normal weather and water levels.
 You are the only judge of whether conditions on any particular day are appropriate for your skill level.